uabrc/CINL-Docs/source/bids/heudiconv.rst

     If you already have a heuristic file to use with your dataset, skip to Step 3.

-The first step in Heudiconv generates a hidden directory with information about each scan found in the given subject and session folder you specify.
-This information will be used to create what is called a heuristic file which will be covered later.
+The first step in Heudiconv generates a hidden directory with information about each scan found in the subject and session folder you specify.
+This information will be used to create what is called a heuristic file which will be covered in Step 2.
+To generate this hidden folder, run:

 **Python:**